abhishek-kumar-code/Redfish_Public/Specification.md

 </edmx:Reference>
 ~~~

 The service metadata shall include an entity container that defines the top level resource and collections.
-This entity container shall extend the ServiceContainer defined in the ServiceRoot.<%= DocVersion %> schema and may include additional resources or collections.
+This entity container shall extend the ServiceContainer defined in the ServiceRoot.1.0.0 schema and may include additional resources or collections.

 ~~~xml
 <edmx:DataServices>